Haemodialysis and peritoneal dialysis are two types of dialysis carried out in different ways.

 - an empty bag used to collect waste products

 - a series of tubing and clips used to secure both bags to the catheter

 - a wheeled stand that you can hang both bags from

 CAPD involves exchanging old dialysate fluid that contains waste products and excess fluids with new dialysate fluid.

-An exchange begins by draining out the old fluid into the waste bag.
+An exchange begins by draining the old fluid into the waste bag.
 The new fluid is then drained into your peritoneal cavity.
-The process is painless and takes around 30 to 40 minutes to complete.
+The process is painless and takes about 30-40 minutes to complete.

 The new fluid is left in the peritoneal cavity for a number of hours (you will be advised about what the best length of time for you is).

 As blood passes through the peritoneum, special chemicals in the dialysate fluid draw out waste products and excess fluid from the blood into the fluid.
-After the set number of hours has passed, you will begin the process again, exchanging the old fluid for the new fluid.
+After the set time has passed, you will begin the process again, exchanging the old fluid for the new fluid.
 Most people who use CAPD require four exchanges a day.

-You will be given full training in how to perform both types of draining, as well as detailed instructions about how to keep all of the equipment clean to prevent peritonitis (infection of the peritoneum).
+You will be fully trained in how to carry out both types of draining, and will be given detailed instructions about how to keep all of the equipment clean to prevent peritonitis.